hkuhn42/bottery/README.md

 Some of the concepts for voice made it into the eclipse smarthome core and the rest eventually evolved into this framework.

 ## Name
-The name is a combination of the words bot, battery and potter
+The name is a combination of the words bot, battery and potter, make of it what you want :)